 |Windsor Locks, CT, USA||BDL||Jet Blue|

-If you're going to be flying from across the Atlantic the following chart will be useful.
+If you're going to be flying across the Atlantic the following table is relevant.

 |Madrid, Spain||MAD||American Airlines|

 Check below for air service from other regional airports.
 If there aren't any flights from an airport near your home, a connecting flight from a regional airport might prove to be a viable solution.

 |Antigua, Antigua and Barbuda||ANU||LIAT, Seaborne Airlines|

 |Dominican Republic||SDQ||Jet Blue, Seaborne Airlines|

 |Mayagüez, Puerto Rico||MAZ||American Airlines, Cape Air, United Airlines|

 |Nevis, Saint Kitts and Nevis||NEV||Air Sunshine, American Airlines, Cape Air, Seaborne Airlines, United Airlines|